CALIFORNIA CONSUMER PRIVACY ACT

 Scope of this Privacy Notice

-Wright National Flood Insurance Company through its operating affiliates (“We”) endeavor to protect the privacy and confidentiality of the personal information with which we are entrusted.
+Wright Flood through its operating affiliates (“We”) endeavor to protect the privacy and confidentiality of the personal information with which we are entrusted.
 This California Resident Privacy Notice outlines the personal information we collect or process about California residents in connection with the services we provide or offer specifically to you as a consumer, including through any site, application, or product that links to this Privacy Notice (the “Service”), how we use, share, and protect that personal information, and what your rights are with respect to your personal information that we gather and process.

 In this California Resident Privacy Notice, "personal information" has the same meaning as under the California Consumer Privacy Act (“CCPA”): information that identifies, relates to, describes, is reasonably capable of being associated with, or could reasonably be linked, directly or indirectly, with a particular consumer or household.
 Personal information does not include information that has been de-identified or aggregated.